zetanumbers/posts/myosotis.md

 JoinGuard}` described above.
 However, many C APIs may in some sense use this via the <dfn id="intro-callback_registration">
 [callback registration](#term-callback_registration) </dfn>
 pattern, most common for multithreaded client handles.
-Abscense of a drop guarantee thus implies `'static` lifetime for a callback so that the user wouldn't use invalidated references inside of the callback, if client uses guard object API pattern ([see
+Absence of a drop guarantee thus implies `'static` lifetime for a callback so that the user wouldn't use invalidated references inside of the callback, if client uses guard object API pattern ([see